elatov/elatov.github.io/_posts/2012-11-29-vcap5-dca-objective-4-1-implement-and-maintain-complex-vmware-ha-solutions.md

 <a href="http://virtuallyhyper.com/wp-content/uploads/2012/11/redundancy_with_two_mgmt_ints.png" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/wp-content/uploads/2012/11/redundancy_with_two_mgmt_ints.png']);"><img class="alignnone size-full wp-image-4970" title="redundancy_with_two_mgmt_ints" src="http://virtuallyhyper.com/wp-content/uploads/2012/11/redundancy_with_two_mgmt_ints.png" alt="redundancy with two mgmt ints VCAP5 DCA Objective 4.1 – Implement and Maintain Complex VMware HA Solutions " width="422" height="329" /></a>

-Since this is for ESXi 5.0 you won&#8217;t have a vswif interface but a vmkernel interface marked as a management interface.
+Since this is for ESXi 5.0 you won't have a vswif interface but a vmkernel interface marked as a management interface.

 Here is a section regarding datastore heart-beating: